scan-io-git/scan-io/docs/prep_semgrep_rules.md

 `scripts/prep_semgrep_rules.sh` is a script that prepares semgrep rules, by fetching remote repositories and copying rules into `/rules` folder.
 This could be used for preparing a list of verified rules to put into a docker container.
 A common scenario is when you prepare a list of rules, which provide good findings, which you want to show to developers.
-After building a docker image, developers can use `semgrep -c /scanio-rules`.
+After building a docker image, one can use `scanio analyse --scanner semgrep -c /scanio-rules /path/to/project` or natively `semgrep -c /scanio-rules`.